sphars/spencerharston.com/src/now.md

 ## Playing

-Currently about halfway through _Spider-Man Remastered_ on PC.
+Currently about 80% through _Spider-Man Remastered_ on PC.

+Giving _Balatro_ a go on my Steam Deck.

 _Slay the Spire_ is still my current fallback whenever I want to play something but don't want to start anything new.